RaulMrSouza/Unity-Crafting-System/Assets/SimpleCraft/Readme.txt

 is good or bad to use at.
 For example, in the default tools, the axe is better to gather wood, the pickaxe better at gold and stone and the hammer is neutral.

+To create a new tool just add the Tool.cs script component, the tool requires that the main object or one of its children has a trigger collider, which will be used to detect collisions between the tool and resources.

-About the Manager
+About the Settlement Manager

-It is responsible for the instatiation of craftable Items, therefore the instatiation of tools.
+It is responsible for the instantiation of craftable Items, therefore the instantiation of tools.

 Each craftable item, including tools, must be on the Manager's Items structure.

-They must be separated in categories, the default are furnuiture, tools, buildings and materials, more can be added in the editor.
+They must be separated in categories, the default are furniture, tools, buildings and materials, more can be added in the editor.

 The Manager also can be used to check the goal of the scene with the prperty